 Last summer, I landed my first job out of college.
 The pay is good, but I continue to freelance.
 Why?
 Because I believe in hustling hard.
 However, in the past few months, I faced some difficult decisions.
 I let go a client because 1) I wasn’t getting paid enough and 2) The work was no longer fulfilling or challenging.
 I felt stifled.
 My decision to leave paid off because I can now focus my attention on stories I’m most passionate about.

 When 2016 rolled around, I set some clear guidelines for myself: 1) Pitch better-paying publications, 2) Do not write for anything less than three digits, and 3) Do not write for free—period.
 I’m at a place in my career where I want to write smarter.
-Why write 20 stories a month for $30 each when you can write a fraction of stories for a lot more money?
+Why write 20 stories a month for $30 each when you can write a fraction of stories for more money?

 Since I started writing professionally, I can count on one hand the number of times I’ve provided my services for free.
 Luckily, most of those writing gigs turned into paid ones, but it’s not a chance I’d take today.
-My time and words are much too valuable.
+My time and words are too valuable.

 Today I’m spilling all the secrets (and some tea) when it comes to getting that fetti as a freelancer.
 Get comfy and grab a notepad because like Bey said, “Best revenge is yo paper.”